tinted-theming/base24/styling.md

-# Colours Overview
+# Colors Overview

 **Version 0.1.1**

-We define a set of colour codes organized into shades ranging from dark to light.
+We define a set of color codes organized into shades ranging from dark to light.
 These codes are commonly used in software development and design for creating themes or styling user interfaces.

 ## Base24 Fallbacks

-We provide a mapping between Base24 and Base16 colour codes for
+We provide a mapping between Base24 and Base16 color codes for
 reference:

 | Base24 | Base16 |